Escaping From Lawful Custody

 - Can they prove that you tried to escape?

 - Did you have a reason for leaving?

 Maximum penalty and Court that deals with this charge

-The maximum penalty for this offence is 2 years imprisonment.
+The maximum penalty for Escaping From Lawful Custody (s49E of the Summary Offences Act 1966) is 2 years imprisonment.

 Escaping from lawful custody is the sort of summary offence regularly heard in the Magistrates’ Court.